OWelton-Rosie/prospective-SNZ-website/docs/CODE_OF_CONDUCT.md

-hi this is my contributor code of conduct policy
+# Contributor code of conduct